Honey bees festooning, hanging off each other in chains that eventually seem to fill with beeswax that becomes honey comb.

-It’s not the most instructive video, but I’ve relaxed my criteria for posting photos and videos on Mud Songs.
-If I think it could spark the imagination of anyone curious about honey bees or beekeeping, that’s good enough for me.
+It’s not the most instructive video, but if it sparks the imagination of anyone curious about honey bees or beekeeping, that’s good enough for me.
 If I can instruct at the same time, well, that’s a bonus.
 The 1:50 mark in the video, for instance, shows how the bees begin to build comb by festooning.
 My explanation in the video isn’t the most articulate.
 I’m so used to beekeeping alone in silence, I felt awkward talking.
 Festooning is not a well-defined phenomena anyway, so my bumbling explanation kind of fits.

 The foundationless frames are working.
 YES!
 This is what it’s all about.
 This was the big moment of truth — and the bees did it.
 They had no problem building comb from foundationless frames.
-I’ll quote myself on this:

 It’s argued that a colony is generally healthier when the honey bees are allowed to build comb as they would in nature — and this is about as close as it gets in a Langstroth hive.
-It’s the Backwards Beekeeping approach and it’s what got me hooked on beekeeping long before I had any bees.
+It’s part of the Backwards Beekeeping approach and it’s what got me hooked on beekeeping long before I had any bees.
 I just wasn’t sure it was even possible in the cold climate of Newfoundland.
 But now that I see evidence it can work, I’m inspired.
 I love it.
 These honey bees are incredible.
-Here’s how it played out: Continue reading →